navcoin/NavHub/content/how-to-guide/tutorial-4/index.md

 draft: false
 type: "how-to-guide"
 feature_image: "images/TUTE-4.jpg"
-feature_text: "Learn how to create a Pull Request (Get your changes added to the community site)"
+feature_text: "Learn how to create a Pull Request"
 ---

 ### How to create a Pull Request (Get your changes added to the community site)